nicinabox/trolley/README.md

 Tips

-* If you want a package to be installed on reboot, move it to `/boot/extra`.
+* If you do not want a package to be installed on reboot, remove it from `/boot/extra`.
 * If you do not specify a package version on install, the newest available package will be used.
 That package will be from Slackware 14.0. **Be Careful**.

 ## Examples